Appsody is designed to help you develop containerized applications for the cloud.

 These are configurable technology stacks built with popular runtimes and frameworks, such as Java with Eclipse MicroProfile and Node.js with Express.
 These stacks provide the foundation for building applications that can be deployed and managed effectively in Kubernetes.
 Stacks allow for rapid development, whilst giving the stack provider the ability to control how the applications are composed.
 For example, which security policies are applied or which version of a dependency is used.
 For more information, see Appsody Stacks.

 The Hub is the central point of control for Appsody Stacks where you can find available stacks, create new stacks, or modify existing ones.
+There are 3 stack stability levels - stable, incubator, and experimental.
+Stable stacks are production-ready.
 You can use the Hub content in the public repo or clone it to provide a private Hub that's based on your requirements.
 By making changes to the Stacks in the Hub, you can deploy updates to any application that's been built on them, simply by restarting the application.
+You can also create individual stacks outside of the Hub, that can be supported by the Appsody CLI.

 No project is complete without a nice new CLI to play with.
 The Appsody CLI is powerful and intuitive, allowing developers to discover the available stacks and bring them into their local development environment.
 From here, they can build, run, test, and deploy applications locally.
 The Docker container that's built for an application can then be integrated with Tekton pipelines and deployed to Kubernetes cloud environments.
 For more information, see Deploying your app through a Tekton pipeline.

-Appsody provides pre-configured application stacks, which use the well-known Dockerfile syntax to specify which language runtimes, frameworks, libraries, and tools are included.
-Project templates build upon these stacks, providing developers with a templatized application to bring into their IDE of choice and begin development.
+Appsody provides preconfigured application stacks, which specify the language runtimes, frameworks, libraries, and tools you want to use.
+Appsody stacks abstract infrastructure and application concerns and provide consistency and maintainability across your deployments.
+Project templates build upon these stacks, providing developers with a starter application to bring into their IDE of choice and begin development.

-When developers run, debug, or test their application using the Appsody CLI, it starts a container with the stack image, makes the development workspace available to the running container, and starts the Appsody controller.
-The controller is configurable through environment variables in the stack and manages the application within the running container.
-For example, the controller can watch for changes in the application
+test their application by using the Appsody CLI it starts a container with the stack image, makes the development workspace available to the running container, and starts the application.
+The Appsody controller watches for file changes and manages live updates to your application within the running container.

 We welcome all contributions.